ahma-hub/analysis/README.md

 the script ``run.sh``:

 ```
-./run_dl.sh  [directory where are stored the list] [directory where are stored the models]
+./run_dl.sh  [directory of the folder list_selected_bandwidth] [directory of pretrained models]
 ```

 The results are stored in the file ```evaluation_log_DL.txt```.

 ## Preprocessings
+In case you are measing raw traces from the oscilloscope by yourself:
-Once the traces have been aquiered and before beeing able to run the evualuation some preprocessings are needed.
+Once the raw traces have been acquired from oscilloscope and before beeing able to run the evualuation some preprocessings are needed.
 ### list_manipulation.py
 ```